 Gitika graduated in computer science from Harvard University and has an MBA from the MIT Sloan School of Management.
 She has over fourteen years of experience as an entrepreneur and investor in early stage high tech and health care companies.
 Gitika was the CEO of Skyris Networks, which was acquired by Draper Fisher Jurvetson’s Timberline Venture Partners.
 She holds patents in distributed networking, databases, and search technologies, and decision making.
 Gitika is a pre-career tutor for undergraduates at Harvard and an advisor to many start-up companies and young entrepreneurs.
 She is also a Partner at KAHM Capital - an early stage venture capital firm, investing globally in high tech and health care.

 Naresh graduated from Harvard College where he was a recipient of the Rockerfeller Memorial Fellowship, and the Stanford School of Medicine.
-He completed dual specialty training at the University of California Los Angeles, and is a diplomate of both the American Board of Internal Medicine and the American Board of Emergency Medicine.
+He completed dual specialty training at the University of California Los Angeles, and is a diplomate of both the American Board of Internal Medicine and the American Board of Emergency Medicine, and has a subspecialty certificate in Clinical Informatics.
 Naresh has several peer reviewed publications and book chapters in global health and protocols for medical decision making.
 His research work has been cited in the "Choosing Wisely" international clinical guidelines published by USA, Canada and other countries.
 During his medical training, Naresh helped design the curriculum as faculty at India’s premier pre-hospital institute, GVK EMRI (also known for #108 ambulance services) Hyderabad, India.

 At Navya, Naresh is Founder and the Chief Medical Officer.
 He is the lead author of Navya's research presentations at the San Antonio Breast Cancer Symposium 2014 and 2016 and the American Society of Clinical Oncology 2016.
 His clinical and research interests are in clinical informatics, predictive analytics and medical decision making.